Lazareena/Comp-124-s14-hw9/README.md

  - Fork this repo, and clone your fork.
  - Import the module into IntelliJ.
  - **Important:** Add all the jars in the `hw9/lib` as libraries (right click -> add as library).
- - Download the [database](http://poliwiki.macalester.edu/shilad/wiki-text-generator.zip) and extract it.
-It contains a single `wikAPIdia` directory that contains a `db` directory.
-If you are using a lab computer, **do not put the database in your H: drive** or your program will run ridiculously slowly.
- - **Important:** Place the full wikAPIdia directory underneath hw8 (unless it is on your H: drive), so you have hw9/wikAPIdia/db.

 ### Code structure

 Begin by looking over the framework I have given you:

-* `PhraseStats.java` keeps track of the count of words that follows a pair of words.
+* `BigramCounter.java` keeps track of the count of words that follows a [bigram](http://en.wikipedia.org/wiki/Bigram, or pair of words that appears consecutively.
-You will have one PhraseStats instance for every unique pair of words that appears in your corpus of documents.
-For example, in the example above you would have one PhraseStats instance for each row in the table (9 instances total).
-Each instance has a single unique "from" that does not change.
-Each instance remembers the counts of all "to"s given the particular "from."
-For example, the PhraseStats instances assicated with the from "Jack be" will remember that "nimble," occurs twice and "quick" occurs once.
+For example, the BigramCounter remembers that for the bigram "Jack be,"  "nimble" folows it twice and "quick" follows it once.
-* `TextGenerator.java` will remember all phrase stats and actually string together a series of words.
+* `TextGenerator.java` will update the bigram counter to reflect a collection of texts, and implement the code to use the bigram counter to generate text.
-* `TestPhraseStats.java` ensures that your PhraseStats implementation is correct.
+* `BigramCounter.java` ensures that your PhraseStats implementation is correct.
 * `TestTextGenerator.java` ensures that your TextGenerator *trains* correctly.

 ### Part 1: Make PhraseStats count